markmont/flux-utils/README.md

 SYNOPSIS
 ========

-freealloc - displays unused cores and memory for an allocation
+`freealloc` - displays unused cores and memory for an allocation

     freealloc [-h] [--jobs] allocation_name

+`lsa_flux_check` - checks to see if a user is complying with the usage limits for the LSA public Flux allocaitons

+    lsa_flux_check [-h] [--all] [--details] [--mail] [--daemonize]

+    optional arguments:
+      -h, --help   show this help message and exit --all        check all users' usage
+      --details    display extra information
+      --mail       send mail to offending users (Flux support staff only) --daemonize  run as a daemon (Flux support staff only)

 INSTALLATION
 ============

-flux-utils requires:
+`flux-utils` requires:

 * [TORQUE](http://www.adaptivecomputing.com/products/open-source/torque/)
 * [python-daemon](https://pypi.python.org/pypi/python-daemon)